 BJS strongly encourages all prospective applicants to sign up for Grants.gov email notifications regarding this solicitation.
-If this solicitation is cancelled or modified, individuals who sign up with Grants.gov for updates will be notified.
+If this solicitation is cancelled or modified, individuals who sign up with Grants.gov for updates will be automatically notified.

 Note on File Names and File Types: Grants.gov only permits the use of certain specific characters in names of attachment files.
 Valid file names may include only the characters shown in the table below.
 Grants.gov is designed to reject any application that includes an attachment(s) with a file name that contains any characters not shown in the table below.
-Grants.gov is designed to forward successfully submitted applications to OJP's Grants Management System (GMS).